Pink-Crab/Perique-Registerables/docs/Post-Type.md

 }
 ```

-## Using filterd_args()
+## Using filter_args()

-filterd_args() can be used to alter the post types properties at run time, based on operations and current state.
+filter_args() can be used to alter the post types properties at run time, based on operations and current state.

 ```php
 class Secret_CPT extends Post_Type {